WolkenWelten - Voxel Sandbox Game

 W,S,A,D to move around the world.

-Spacebar to jump, open you glider if mid-air, or pull in your grappling hook.
+Spacebar to jump, open your glider if mid-air, or pull in your grappling hook.

 Shift to Boost.